Sean Murphy (artist): Career

-Murphy started working professionally before graduating, on titles such Star Wars and Noble Causes, before moving onto various projects for Dark Horse Comics.

-Murphy's comic book work includes the miniseries Batman/Scarecrow: Year One with writer Bruce Jones for DC Comics and the graphic novel Off Road for Oni Press.

-He has also had a run on Hellblazer and, also at Vertigo, he is the artist on Joe the Barbarian, with writer Grant Morrison.

-In 2005 he published his first original graphic novel, Off Road, which went on to win an American Library Association Award for young adults.

-In 2006 Murphy illustrated the Dark Horse miniseries Outer Orbit along with miniseries co-creator, Zach Howard.
+Murphy started working professionally before graduating, contributing to titles such as Star Wars and Noble Causes before moving on to various projects for Dark Horse Comics.
+His comic book work includes the miniseries Batman/Scarecrow: Year One with writer Bruce Jones for DC Comics and the graphic novel Off Road for Oni Press.
+He has also had a run on Hellblazer In 2005, he published his first original graphic novel, Off Road, which went on to win an American Library Association Award for young adults.
+In 2006, he illustrated the Dark Horse miniseries Outer Orbit along with its co-creator, Zach Howard.
+In 2010, Vertigo published the first instalment of the Joe the Barbarian series, with art by Murphy and a text by Grant Morrison.

-Murphy worked on Joe the Barbarian, which was published in early 2010.

-In 2012 Murphy wrote, penciled and inked the six-issue, black and white creator-owned Vertigo miniseries Punk Rock Jesus, whose protagonist is a clone of Jesus Christ who starred in his own reality television program as a child, and has grown into a rebellious young man.
+In 2012 Murphy wrote, pencilled and inked the six-issue, black and white creator-owned Vertigo miniseries Punk Rock Jesus, the protagonist of which is a clone of Jesus Christ who starred in his own reality television program as a child, and has grown into a rebellious young man.
 The miniseries was described as Murphy's "passion project years in the making", and focuses on religion and the media in the United States as themes, more complicated issues than Murphy had previously addressed in his work.
 The series was inspired by Murphy's reaction to ascendance of Sarah Palin into the national spotlight.
 Murphy says, "Sarah Palin scared the shit out of me in 2007 -- I was floored that someone that ignorant could come so close to being President.
 And a lot of her comments were about religion, politics, and the media.
 It made me want to take action, but I was just a comic book artist and I wasn't sure what I could do.
 So I started addressing my concerns about these three topics in Punk Rock Jesus.
 And I felt I really had something, but then Obama was elected and suddenly the need for Punk Rock Jesus was gone.
 I was an Obama fan, and I'm glad that Palin isn't anywhere near the nuclear codes, but I felt that I'd missed a window where Punk Rock Jesus would be most relevant.
 But [the 2012 election] has brought up all my old concerns, so suddenly Punk Rock Jesus feels relevant again."
 The series received positive reviews by Comic Book Resources, Weekly Comic Book Review, Bleeding Cool and IGN.